-But this is often the worst-case scenario; because fudge goes off slowly, signs of spoilage can often be subtle.
+But this is often the worst-case scenario; because fudge goes bad slowly, signs of spoilage can often be subtle.
 Look out for a change in texture.
 Rather than being smooth, its surface will either become incredibly dry or too damp if it has gone bad.
-Even if you think it is still safe to eat, it’s best to take no risks and chuck it out as it won’t taste as good.
+Even if you think it is still safe to eat, it’s best to take no risks and chuck it out, as it won’t taste as good.

 If you have been storing fudge in your freezer for over six months, discard it even if there are no signs of decay.
 Its sugary flavor will have disappeared at this point and is not worth eating.

 How Long Does Fudge Last?

-Let’s not forget that two out of three of the ingredients in fudge are dairy products.
+Let’s not forget that two out of three ingredients in fudge are dairy products.
 The milk and butter, therefore, will be the first to go off—but it’s not all bad!
 The good news is the cooking process toughens up the ingredients, meaning fudge lasts longer than you’d think.

-The shelf life of fudge is dependent on where and how well it is being stored.
+The shelf life of fudge depends on where and how well it is stored.
 At room temperature in a dark, dry place, you can expect your fudge to keep between one and two weeks.